briansunter/site/site/blog/five-minute-journal.md

 # Writing Prompts
 Another exercise I enjoy is responding to writing prompts.
 The undirected stream of consciousness writing is difficult, so I often enjoy writing to a specific prompt.
 I try to write a short paragraph response to one each day before bed.
-Often writing prompts are focused on creative writing, but I prefer the ones in the form of questions.
+Often writing prompts are focused on creative fiction writing, but I prefer the ones in the form of questions.
 These are usually floating around the internet in lists called "icebreakers", "questions to ask yourself", and "journaling prompts"

 For example: